 I built quite a few model aeroplanes as a kid.
 Mostly Airfix kits, and one made from scratch out of balsa wood that actually flew, powered by a small and very noisy engine.
 I’ll never forget the excitement, the sense of achievement I felt watching that little plane take to the sky for the first time.
 Now, multiply that feeling by at least a hundred, and that’s what it must be like to build your own real-life aircraft, one you can fly yourself and go places in.

 Home built aircraft, or kit planes, are very popular in Australia – lower purchase prices and operating costs are a key factor.
-But many owners will tell you one of the big attractions was the challenge of building their own aircraft.
-There are more than 100 different types of home built aircraft flying in Australia, and there’s more on the way.
-One of the best known is the Jabiru http://www.jabiru.net.au/ – made in Bundaberg, the home of Australian aviation pioneer Bert Hinkler.
+But many owners will tell you one of the big attractions was the challenge of building it themselves.
+There are more than 100 different types of home-built aircraft flying in Australia, and there’s more on the way.
+One of the best known is the Jabiru – made in Bundaberg, the home of Australian aviation pioneer Bert Hinkler.

-You buy the aircraft in kit form and it depends on you how long it’ll take to build.
-A good example is Cairns pilot John Martin – who took 1400 hours.
+You buy the aircraft in kit form and build it at your own pace.
+Cairns pilot John Martin took 1400 hours.
 Once you’ve got it registered and you have your pilot licence, you’re ready to fly.

-LISTEN John Martin and Martin Boyle know they made the right decision.
-Click on the red arrow to hear John and Martin talk about building and flying their own planes.
+John Martin and Martin Boyle talk about building and flying their own planes.